 San Paolo alla Regola, Baroque church in Regola district, Rome, Italy

-San Paolo alla Regola is a baroque church in Rome's Regola district, built on a Greek cross plan with four corner chapels.
-A central dome crowns the structure, while Giuseppe Sardi designed its facade in 1728.
+San Paolo alla Regola is a baroque church in Rome's Regola district, built on a Greek cross plan and topped by a central dome.
+Its facade was designed by Giuseppe Sardi in 1728, and the building is listed as part of Italy's national heritage.

 The name refers to Saint Paul, whose veneration has shaped this place for centuries.
 Visitors can see artworks inside that tell stories of the saint and reflect the spiritual meaning the location holds for the community.

-The church is open daily for worship and visits, with access to underground archaeological remains beneath the building.
-Comfortable shoes are recommended if you plan to explore the lower levels, as the ancient foundations can be uneven underfoot.
+The church is open for worship and visits, and access to the underground levels is available when the site is open.
+Sturdy shoes are a good idea if you plan to go below, as the ancient foundations can be uneven.

 The community of curious travelers